Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 ## Objectives

-Learn how to install and set up the Traceability Agent to automatically report the Gateway usage data to Amplify platform.
+Learn how to install and set up the Traceability Agent, using either the online or offline mode, to report the Gateway usage data to Amplify platform.
 Gateway usage data counts all API calls going through the Gateway.

+* Online mode - Automatic (connected): The agent produces the report and sends it to the Amplify platform at regular intervals
+* Offline mode - Manual (offline): The agent produces the report locally, but it must be manually uploaded to the Amplify platform

 ## Traceability Agent overview